 Cleaning the lens of your cellphone camera might be the single most important tip for taking beautiful images.
 When greasy fingers touch the lens, your photos will automatically become less or even blurry.
 But, of course, you can expect the same outcome with dust, dirt, and all sorts of liquids.

 The best way to clean your smartphone’s lens(es) is by using a microfiber cloth.
 I have been using these cloths from Amazon for the past five years, and they work like magic.
-You can even put them in the washing machine to get rid of grease, dust, and sand.
-In addition, these tiny cloths easily fit in your wallet or smartphone cases, so you can use one any time you need to.
+You can even put them in the washing machine to eliminate grease, dust, and sand.
+In addition, these tiny cloths easily fit in your wallet or smartphone cases, so you can use them whenever you need to.

 Do not use toilet paper or tissues to clean the lens.
 They might seem soft, but they can scratch the lens and shed, which causes extra dust instead of less.
 Stay away from chemicals as well!
 Soap, ammonia, or alcohol can reduce your lens’s quality.